Earthshot-Labs/earthshot_model_utils/README.md

 **Installation:**
 Download folder to your local workspace.
 In Terminal activate the virtual environment where you want to install the `deepdive_automation` package.
 Navigate to the `deepdive_automation` folder (in terminal).
 Pip install the package using `pip install deepdive_automation`.
 This should install the package into the activated virutal environment.
 Then in Python (jupyter notebook or elsewhere using the same virtual environment) you will be able to access the package using `import deepdive_automation`.
 Functions can be used as `deepdive_automation.wood_density_lookup(...)`.

 NOTE: you will need to download the GEZ2010 shapefile into a data folder as this is part of the gitignore file.
 Specific instructions on this are coming soon.
-Link to download shapefile is: https://storage.googleapis.com/fao-maps-catalog-data/uuid/2fb209d0-fd34-4e5e-a3d8-a13c241eb61b/resources/gez2010.zip
+Link to download shapefile is: https://storage.googleapis.com/fao-maps-catalog-data/uuid/2fb209d0-fd34-4e5e-a3d8-a13c241eb61b/resources/gez2010.zip and you will also need to download this file from Joe's IPCC Tier 1 work: https://github.com/Earthshot-Labs/science/blob/master/IPCC_tier_1/prediction/ipcc_table_intermediate_files/ipcc_tier1_all.csv (since it's a private repo I'm having issues automatically pulling the file from the function)

 **Functions:**
 `wood_density_lookup`